shashikant231/Travelog-/README.md

  There are a lot of different editors and you can use based on yourpersonal preference.

  ## Set up virtualenv
- Create a new directory -[mkdir Travelog-]\
+ Create a new directory : mkdir Travelog\
- cd Travelog-
+ change directory : cd Travelog

- Install the python3-venv package that provides the venv module\
- sudo apt install python3-venv \
+ Install the python3-venv package that provides the venv module : sudo apt install python3-venv \
  create your new virtual environment: python3 -m venv env1 \
- Now,activate your virtual environment\
+ Now,activate your virtual environment: source env1/bin/activate
- source env1/bin/activate

 ## Install Django
    python -m pip install Django